belasobral93/JS-Unit-2-Project-Starter-Code/README.md

 __Feed rules:__

-- When the application first loads display the loading container (see below on instructions to toggle this).
-When you successfully retrieve information from the default API hide the loader and replace the content of the `#main` container with that of the API.
+-*DONE*- When the application first loads display the loading container (see below on instructions to toggle this).
+-*DONE*- When you successfully retrieve information from the default API hide the loader and replace the content of the `#main` container with that of the API.
 The DOM structure of each article must adhere to the `.article` structure.